ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Watertown republican._](https://chroniclingamerica.loc.gov/lccn/sn85033295/1874-11-25/ed-1/seq-6)

 #### 1874-11-25 &middot; Watertown, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Prof. Wilder gives these short rules
+for action in case of accident: For dust
+in the eyes, avoid rubbing, dash water
+into them; remove cinders, etc., with
 the round point of a lead pencil.
 Re­
 move insects from the ear by tepid wa­
 ter; never put a hard instrument into